adiram1/Vehicle-Store-Project/README.md

 # Vehicle-Store-Project
- Vehicle Store Project הוא מערכת לניהול חנות כלי רכב שנבנתה באמצעות שפת JAVA ומשתמשת ב- (Object Oriented Programming) OOP. המערכת מספקת פתרונות מקיפים לניהול  מכירות ועוד.
+The Vehicle Store Project is a vehicle store management system built using the JAVA language and utilizes Object Oriented Programming (OOP).
+The system provides comprehensive solutions for managing sales and more.